ontario specific information but

 What is the supervised access program?

-The supervised access program makes it possible for separated families to deal with some of the problems related to custody and access, particularly when there are safety concerns for either the primary parent or the children.
+The supervised access program makes it possible for separated families to deal with some of the problems related to arrangements for children, particularly when there are safety concerns for either the primary parent or the children.

-The Ministry of the Attorney General has supervised access centres across Ontario that provide fully supervised on-site visits in a group or private setting and supervised exchanges for off-site unsupervised access.
+The Ministry of the Attorney General has supervised access centres across Ontario that provide fully supervised on-site visits in a group or private setting and supervised exchanges of children.

 When is supervised access appropriate?